The Master of Disguise: Release

 The Master of Disguise was granted a PG certificate by the British Board of Film Classification for "mild language and mild comic violence".
 To obtain the PG certificate, seven seconds of material was cut, the reasons being "dangerous imitable technique, a series of head butts".

 Home media

-The film was released on VHS and DVD on January 28, 2003, by Columbia TriStar Home Entertainment.
+The Master of Disguise was released on VHS and DVD on January 28, 2003, by Columbia TriStar Home Entertainment.